Actindo-AG/Documentation/PIM/Integration/05_ConfigureChannels.md

 ## Prerequisites

-At least one channel is created in the *DataHub* module, see [Create a channel](/DataHub/Integration/04_ManageChannels.md#create-a-channel).
+No Prerequisites to fulfill.

-> [Info] By default, the *Actindo Basic* channel is created and activated in the *PIM* module.
+> [Info] By default, the *Actindo Basic* channel is created and activated in the *DataHub* module, see [Create a channel](/DataHub/Integration/04_ManageChannels.md#create-a-channel).

 ## Procedure
 *PIM > Settings > Tab CHANNELS*

 ![Channels](/Assets/Screenshots/PIM/Settings/Channels/Channels.png "[Channels]")

-1. Activate the *Active* toggle in the row of the channel you want to switch active in the *PIM* module.
+1. Enable the *Active* toggle in the row of the channel you want to switch active in the *PIM* module.

   > [Info] At least one channel has to be activated.

-2. Press **F5** to initialize the Core 1 Platform.
+2. Press **F5** to initialize the Core1 Platform.
-  The selected channel is active in the *PIM* module.
+  The selected channel is activated in the *PIM* module.

 ## Next steps